 The course covers the types of information that need to include what systems should be used to record them.
 Bookkeeping course explains methods for forecasting and improving budgets and cash flow within the business and outlines how to respond to sales and purchase invoices.
-There is also a module defining the importance of good credit control, including how to successfully speak to and deal with late-paying customers.
+There is also a unit defining the importance of reasonable credit control, including how to successfully speak to and deal with late-paying customers.

 Who Should Take This Bookkeeping Course in Birmingham?

 This bookkeeping course aimed at small business owners and management teams who want to learn how to run a successful bookkeeping system.

 Keeping a record is a legal requirement to issue sales invoices & keep accounts records for a minimum of six years, so businesses must have a productive and manageable bookkeeping system in place.

 In the UK, there are many training providers offering bookkeeping courses.
 Accurate bookkeeping is essential for all organisations.
 Keeping an actual record of every financial transaction is necessary to ensure that the right amount of tax paid and the reports required by law submitted to the relevant government department.